ciciswann/course-notes-assignments/CSE598-BlockchainApps/README.md

 mining, consensus protocols, networking, and decentralized governance.

 > Additional Reading I'm Doing: [Bitcoin and Cryptocurrency Technologies: A Comprehensive Introduction](https://press.princeton.edu/books/hardcover/9780691171692/bitcoin-and-cryptocurrency-technologies)

+> Assignments included weekly discussion posts about a specific Interest Area and Resources/Readings for the Course.
+My specific interest area that I discussed was Internet of Things and possible implementations of Blockchain Technology

 ## Week 1

 #### [📓 Notes](week1-notes.md) - Intro to Blockchain